j39m/katowice/README.md

 ... is a potpourri of projects I cobble together in my spare time.
 They have no coherence, no point, no taste.
 What else could they be for but to stroke my ego?

+## nanisore:
+... is a finally formally cast Perl script that gives you quick snapshots into your processes depending on the name of the script (hint: symlinking it to the appropriate names).
+It used to live as a set of clunky bash aliases that eventually outgrew themselves and forced their way into this.

 ## blueberry\_decibel:
 ... is a tiny Perl script that tells me how my volumes are currently set.
 Note to self: this is usually placed in `/usr/local/bin/howloud`.